 4- Overheating Yourself: So, you have to look after all the departments and do the work of ten persons alone!
 You are working 20 hours/day for so many month.
 It’s good being super energized, but make sure you are not overheating yourself.

-How to Cure: Take some time out on weekly basis to hang out with friends and family and have fun.
+How to Cure: Take some time out on weekly basis to hang out with friends and family and have fun like successful entrepreneurs do.

 5- Not Believing in Yourself: Everyone makes mistakes, but at times mistakes lead to disbelief on yourself.